rehanvdm/warpurl-api-docs/docs/src/managing-subscriptions/subscription.md

 ---
 ![DNS Records](./images/new/3_waiting_cert_validation.png)

-Next you need to create 2 CNAME DNS records so that we know you own the domains and can issue SSL certificates for the domains.
+Next you need to create 2 CNAME DNS records so that we know you own the domain(s) and that we can issue SSL certificates for those domains.

 ::: warning IMPORTANT
 The values in the image above is just an example, your values will be different.